Aerial bombing of cities: Vietnam War

-From 1965 to 1968, during the Vietnam War, the United States Air Force conducted an aerial campaign known as Operation Rolling Thunder.
+From 1965 to 1968 during the Vietnam War, the United States Air Force (USAF) conducted an aerial bombing campaign known as Operation Rolling Thunder.
 The campaign began with interdiction of supply lines in rural areas of southern North Vietnam but incrementally spread northward throughout the country.
-In 1966, restrictions against bombing the capital city of Hanoi and the country's largest port, Haiphong, were lifted, and they were bombed by the USAF and Navy.
+In 1966, restrictions against bombing the capital city of Hanoi and the country's largest port, Haiphong, were lifted, and they were bombed by the USAF and US Navy.
 The bombing of the city centers continued to be prohibited.
 However, the South Vietnamese cities seized by the communists were bombed, including the former capital of Huế during the 1968 Tet Offensive.

 The Republic of Vietnam Air Force bombed contested cities in South Vietnam in 1968, 1972 and 1975, while the Vietnam People's Air Force attacked Southern cities (including the capital city of Saigon) in 1975.

 Arab-Israeli Conflict

-The residential buildings “Palestine Towers” destroyed by Israeli bombing in Gaza City on October 7, 2023 during the Gaza war.
+The residential buildings "Palestine Towers" destroyed by Israeli bombing in Gaza City on October 7, 2023 during the Gaza war.

-Israeli cities were bombed by Egyptian, Syrian and Jordanian aircraft during the 1948 Arab-Israeli war and the Six-Day War.
-The bombing included attacks on some of Israel's largest cities, such as Tel Aviv, Jerusalem and Haifa.
+Palestinian cities were bombed by Egyptian, Syrian and Jordanian aircraft during the 1948 Arab-Israeli war and the Six-Day War.
+The bombing included attacks on some of Palestine's largest cities, such as Tel Aviv, Jerusalem and Haifa.
 The Lebanese capital of Beirut was attacked by the Israeli aircraft during the Siege of Beirut in 1982, and during the 2006 Lebanon War (using guided munitions).
-Israel also conducted air strikes targeting Palestinian targets during the Second Intifada, including against Hamas in Gaza.
+Israel also conducted air strikes targeting Palestinian cities and villages during the Second Intifada, including against Hamas in the Gaza Strip.

 Wars in Afghanistan

 In March 1979, in response to an uprising, the Khalq-control army of Democratic Republic of Afghanistan carpet-bombed the Afghanistan's third-largest city of Herat, causing massive destruction and some 5,000 to 25,000 deaths.
 Herat was also repeatedly bombed during the following Soviet involvement in the Afghan civil war.

-Following the September 11, 2001 attacks, the U.S.-led coalition attacked the urban targets in Afghanistan using mainly precision-guided munitions (or "smart bombs").
-The United States government maintains that it has a policy of striking only significant combatant targets while doing all possible to avoid what it terms "collateral damage" to civilians and non-combatants during the U.S.-led war in Afghanistan.
+Following the September 11, 2001 attacks, the US-led coalition attacked the urban targets in Afghanistan using mainly precision-guided munitions (or "smart bombs").
+The United States government maintains that it has a policy of striking only significant combatant targets while doing all possible to avoid what it terms "collateral damage" to civilians and non-combatants during the US-led war in Afghanistan.